Easy low carb rolls made with the fathead dough recipe have a great bread-like texture. Make the perfect dinner rolls and sandwich rolls in minutes.

 [This post and recipe may contain affiliate links.
 Purchasing through a link may result in my earning a small commission.]

-Melt the mozzarella and cream cheese together in a microwave-safe bowl at full power for 1 minute.
-Stir, then heat another 30-45 seconds.
+- Melt the mozzarella and cream cheese together in a microwave-safe bowl at full power for 1 minute.
+Stir, then heat another 30-45 seconds, it should be molten.
 Scrape the cheese into the bowl of a food processor and process until thoroughly mixed.
 Add the egg and mix until blended.

-Spray a piece of cling film with oil and scrape the bread dough onto the center of the cling film.
+- Spray a piece of cling film with oil and scrape the bread dough onto the center of the cling film.
 It is VERY STICKY.
 Gently shape the dough into a disk or rectangle and place in the freezer to cool until the oven is ready.
+(NOTE: if your dough is not very sticky, then it does not need to go into the freezer.)

-Preheat the oven to 400 degrees F and position the rack to the middle of the oven.
+- Preheat the oven to 400 degrees F and position the rack to the middle of the oven.
 Line a cookie sheet with a piece of parchment or a Silpat.
+(NOTE: I place an old metal pie plate in the bottom of my oven while preheating.
+Then, I add about 6 ice cubes to it when the rolls go in.
+This forces them to rise.)

-Lightly oil your hands and roll a portion of dough into a ball and drop it onto the prepared cookie sheet to flatten the bottom.
+- Lightly oil your hands and gently roll a portion of dough into a ball and drop it onto the prepared cookie sheet to flatten the bottom.
 Repeat the process for the remaining dough.
-Sprinkle with sesame seeds, poppy seeds, or dehydrated onion, pressing gently into the dough to adhere.
+Sprinkle with sesame seeds, poppy seeds, or dehydrated onion, pressing very gently into the dough to adhere.